clementlwm94/data-engineering-zoomcamp_final/README.md

 3. Data Processing: Data loaded into BigQuery using dlt
 4. Data Warehouse: Optimized tables in BigQuery with partitioning (using dbt)
 5. Transformations: dbt models create analytical tables
-6. Visualization: R Shiny dashboard provides interactive insights
+6. Visualization: [R shiny dashboard](https://rstudio.github.io/shinydashboard/) provides interactive insights

 ## Dataset
 the data were extracted by [`hoopR`](https://hoopr.sportsdataverse.org/). it is an R package for working with men’s basketball data.